 My lifetime career in reflexology led me to discover the effects of the various types of reflex contact on the therapy's therapeutic outcomes.

 It also taught me that because of the variations of foot structure, texture, temperature, and not forgetting the unique electrical potential of each client, the reflexology practitioner needs to be able to adapt to these variations by applying different techniques.
+To be able to understand this we need to start with the reflex and what it indicates.

 What does a painful reflex indicate?